h3sam/js-notes/JSON.md

 occupiedBy: [object Object]
 */
 ```
-- [!]
-This is to be cautious of when trying to get rid of the cyclic references; if you don't acknowledge the empty key when removing pairs with the object, you will completely bypass the whole thing.
+>[!warning] This is to be cautious of when trying to get rid of the cyclic references; if you don't acknowledge the empty key when removing pairs with the object, you will completely bypass the whole thing.

 - [*] while stringifying, the method ignores keys with undefined values and symbols
 - [*] this method cannot stringify objects with circular references.